Occurs when a UIElement receives focus.

 is not raised if Focus is called on the object but the object already had focus.

-is raised asynchronously versus the actual focus shift, because of the design of the Silverlight focus system.
+is raised asynchronously versus the actual focus shift, because of the design of the Windows Phone focus system.
 To get a synchronous focus value, use FocusManager.

 GotFocus and OnGotFocus

 Controls that inherit can provide handling for the event that acts as handler for all instances, by overriding the OnGotFocus method.
 As with direct handling of the event, there is no Handled property available, so OnGotFocus cannot be implemented in such a way that it suppresses the event through the Handled technique.
 However, OnGotFocus can be useful either for setting visual state, or for public or internal state properties.
-For instance, ComboBox implements OnGotFocus in order to set the selected item according to user input that is based on focus.
 For more information, see OnGotFocus.